oracle-livelabs/goldengate/oci-dt/create-dt/create-dt.md

 ## Task 2: Create the Generic connection

-Follow the steps below to connect the target Autonomous Data Warehouse \(ADW\) instance.
+Follow the steps below to connect the target Generic connection to Autonomous Data Warehouse (ADW).

 1. Use the Oracle Cloud Console navigation menu to navigate back to **GoldenGate**.